Hannitomado/taoism-reddit-research/README.md

 The process involved the following steps:

 ### 1. Data Collection
-- Extracted 100 Reddit posts and their associated comments from r/Taoism using the Reddit API.
-- Saved and preprocessed all textual content to remove noise and prepare for analysis.
+Reddit comments were collected using PRAW (Python Reddit API Wrapper), an open-source Python library that provides access to Reddit’s official API.
+PRAW allows authenticated queries to Reddit and supports structured retrieval of posts, comments, and associated metadata.
+In this project, we used PRAW to extract all public comments from a set of posts in r/Taoism, saving the following fields: post ID, comment ID, parent ID, author, body text, score, creation timestamp, and comment depth.

+Reference:
+Boe, B. (2023).
+PRAW: The Python Reddit API Wrapper (version 7.7.1). https://praw.readthedocs.io/en/latest/

+### 2. Text Preprocessing
+- Applied spaCy-based text preprocessing to clean the comment corpus.
+  - Performed lemmatization.
+  - Removed stopwords, punctuation, URLs, and other non-informative elements.
+- The cleaned text was used as input for topic modeling.
+- The original (uncleaned) text was preserved for sentiment and emotion analysis.

-### 2. Topic Modeling and Labeling
+### 3. Topic Modeling
-- Used BERTopic to perform unsupervised topic modeling on the comment corpus.
+- Performed topic modeling on the comment corpus using semantic embeddings and KMeans clustering.
-- Extracted top keywords and representative comments for each topic.
+- Selected 15 clusters based on silhouette scores and interpretability.
-- Applied GPT-4 to generate descriptive topic labels based on semantic patterns.
+- Used GPT-4 to generate descriptive topic labels for each cluster, based on representative comments and keywords.

-### 3. Thematic Categorization
-- Grouped all topics into four main interpretive themes:
-  - Practical Taoism
-  - Philosophical Exploration
-  - Community Relationships
-  - Meta / Off-topic
+- Merged similar labels into six broader thematic categories.
+- Assigned each merged topic one of Campbell & Teusner’s (2015) five rhetorical frames (Identity, Community, Network, Authority, Blurring Online/Offline).

 ### 4. Sentiment and Emotion Analysis
-- Applied the CardiffNLP RoBERTa sentiment model to score each comment’s sentiment.
+- Applied the CardiffNLP RoBERTa sentiment model to classify each comment as positive, neutral, or negative.
+  - Model used: cardiffnlp/twitter-roberta-base-sentiment
-- Used NRCLex to classify comments according to dominant emotional tone (e.g. trust, fear, joy).
+- Applied the GoEmotions model to classify each comment according to 28 possible emotions.
-- Identified the most emotionally polarizing topics based on sentiment variance.
+  - Extracted both top emotion and all detected emotions above threshold.
+- Integrated sentiment and emotion annotations into the dataset for analysis of affective patterns across topics and rhetorical frames.

-### 5. Rhetorical Labeling
+### 5. Statistical Analysis
-- Used GPT-4 to assign a rhetorical category to each comment, such as:
-  - Moral reasoning
-  - Personal reflection
-  - Philosophical speculation
-  - Humor or irony
-  - Confession or testimony
+- Conducted descriptive analysis of sentiment and emotion distributions across the dataset.
+- Performed Chi-squared tests to assess:
+  - Association between sentiment and emotion.
+  - Association between emotion and rhetorical frame.
+- Visualized patterns using:
+  - Bar plots (sentiment and emotion distributions).
+  - Heatmaps (Emotion vs. Sentiment; Emotion vs. Rhetoric).
+  - Joy/Anger index (by rhetorical category).
+- Explored how affective tone varies across different discursive styles in the subreddit.

 ### 6. Dashboard Development
 - Built an interactive dashboard using Streamlit.